Cardhouse Old Mastodon Otto EPS Links Cardhouse Tip Jar Cardhouse Tip Jar Default Shapes

 GTA5 dragged their feet for years on deploying a working anti-cheat, then turned it off completely.
 Every game, cheaters messing with you with invincible weapons, teleporting everyone to one place, blowing everything up, duplicating computation-heavy items in the game (like say, a jet plane) until the game bogged to a crawl or outright crashed.
 Every game.
 But then, they wanted to re-soak players for a premium monthly experience which wasn't possible with all the cheaters.
 So they signed up with a dependable anti-cheat company.
 It wasn't important until MORE money was on the line because almost ten billion in revenue wasn't enough.
 99% of the people I had known playing that game had left by that time because of the cheating and aggressive cheaters that would become stalkers following you from game to game, try to DDOS you etc. Turns out I didn't sign up for the premium monthly soak.

 Arc Raiders is in the first foot-drag phase.
-Perhaps they will come up with a soak and then switch out from garbo anti-cheat to something that works.
+Perhaps they will come up with a premium soak and then switch out from garbo anti-cheat to something that works.
 Did they sign some sort of awful contract and are locked into it?
 People are leaving Arc Raiders but the only extra soak currently available after the initial buy-in is cosmetics.

 This is a system of disengagement.
 There are at least two channels on the Discord in which people are encouraged to leave "feedback and suggestions" and it seems obvious that almost nothing is acted on ever, quite the opposite: people speaking out about the systematic false bans are seeing their posts deleted, over and over.
 So what's the point?
 The point is, make a little mudhole for people to complain in, so it's all in one nice location that no one else bothers to read.
 You could at the very least make one web page that indicates what problems are being worked on, what problems are acknowledged.